Skip to main content

 SQLite Database Schema

-The database contains two main tables:
+The database carries five framework-owned tables:

 TablePurpose